What Is Cervical Cancer?

 Human papillomavirus virus (HPV) is a viral infection that may be passed through skin to skin contact.

-HPV cells can be found on the the vagina, cervix and vulva in women.
+HPV infected cells can be found on the vagina, cervix and vulva in women.
 HPV cells are found in the inner foreskin and urethra of the penis in men.

 HPV is most commonly contracted through vaginal or anal sex.
 HPV is a group of more than 150-related viruses.

 There are different types of HPV virus and they don’t all cause cancer.
 Some strains may cause genital warts and others strains don't cause any symptoms at all.

 HPV is so common that nearly all men and women will contract the virus at some point in their lives.